Saadawy-AI/Saadawy-AI/README.md

 **Jun 2025 – Dec 2025**

-* Built ETL pipelines using Python, SQL, Spark, Kafka, and Airflow
+* Built and maintained 10+ batch and streaming ETL pipelines using Python, SQL, Apache Spark, Apache Kafka, and Apache Airflow.
-* Designed analytical Data Warehouses using dimensional modeling
+* Designed analytical data warehouses using Star Schema modeling.
-* Improved analytical query performance through optimization techniques
+* Optimized analytical queries and improved performance by up to 40%.
-* Processed large-scale datasets using Spark, Hadoop, and Hive
+* Processed millions of records using Spark, Hadoop, and Hive.
-* Worked with Azure Data Engineering Services
+* Implemented cloud analytics solutions on Microsoft Azure.
-* Automated workflows using GitHub Actions and CI/CD pipelines
+* Automated deployments and monitoring using GitHub Actions and CI/CD workflows.

 ---